isomerpages/moe-greenridgesec/_key-info/For Parents/Parent Support Group.md

 <p>6.
 To identify needs and develop programme ideas for the growth of our
 children.</p>
 <p>7.
 Celebrate achievements: Acknowledge and celebrate the success and milestones
-of parents in the support group,as well as our children thereby fostering a positive and uplifting community culture within the school.
+of parents in the support group, as well as our children thereby fostering a positive and uplifting community culture within the school.
 By focusing on these vision, mission, and goals, the parent support group can create a meaningful and impactful space for parents to navigate the journey of